sebsadface/sebsadface/bio.md

 👋 Hi, I'm Sebastian.

-🌏 From Urumqi, China.
+🌏 From <a href="https://goo.gl/maps/VWc4w6wPdNxqgKrB6">Urumqi, China</a>.

-👨‍🎓 Studying computer science and business at <a href="https://www.cs.washington.edu/">the University of Washington</a>.
+👨‍🎓 I'm studying computer science and business at <a href="https://www.cs.washington.edu/">the University of Washington</a>.

 🌱 I delve into blockchain & decentralized technologies and occasionally snap <a href="https://www.instagram.com/sebsadface/">photos</a>.